 If you have outstanding child support and the other parent of your child(ren) sue for what is owed, and the judge rules in that parent’s favor, you’ll likely end up with a judgment on your credit report.
 Judgments can be very damaging to your credit.
 You’ll see a dip in your scores once the judgment is on your credit reports, but how much depends on factors like where you live and if you pay or settle the judgment.

-You can see how unpaid child support or judgments may be affecting your credit by viewing two of your credit scores for free, updated each month, on Credit.com or pulling your free credit reports every 12 months on AnnualCreditReport.com.
+You can see how unpaid child support or judgments may be affecting your credit by viewing two of your credit scores for free, updated every 14 days, on Credit.com or pulling your free credit reports every 12 months on AnnualCreditReport.com.

 More on Credit Reports & Credit Scores: